 "This tour was my first guided tour and the highlight in my hiking career!
 Willi Glanznig, the best guide and a wonderful person, made everything to make this tour perfect.
 We had great hikes, a lot of fun, the perfect weather and last but not least, Willi and I could speak in our own dialect, which helped me a lot!
 It was interesting to see different places, atmospheres, accommodations and good food in such a short time.
 Every place had its own charm and very friendly people.
 Thank you for such a nice experience."- Doris Kahry

-A world famous hike that everybody should do at least once before they die.
+Hike the Tour du Mont Blanc, a world famous hike that everybody should do at least once before they die.

-Hiking beneath Mont Blanc, Western Europe’s highest peak.
+Hike beneath Mont Blanc, Western Europe’s highest peak.

 To relax at a chic café in downtown Chamonix, gazing skyward at the glistening ramparts of the Mont Blanc Massif, is an amazing experience.
 To walk around the entire circumference of Western Europe’s tallest peak, and to witness Mont Blanc’s beauty from the vantages of three different countries, is something all together incomparable and infinitely special.

 June 26-July 5, 2018

 $4,855 per person double